 Introduction to sprite to sprite and sprite to background collision.

-Chapter 6: PROJECT HOUSEKEEPING, AND MORE GAME PROGRAMMING
+Chapter 6: PROJECT HOUSEKEEPING, CUSTOM SPRITE MOVEMENT, SCROLLING BASICS, AND MORE FUN GAME PROGRAMMING

 it can be quite painful to code a project using one single source in